pinguy/murkk/nervk_armory_pack/README.md

 ## What it is

-`.nervk armory v2` is a compact endless corridor shooter:
+`.nervk armory` is a compact endless corridor shooter:

 - procedural levels carved from a deterministic seed
 - procedural wall, floor, ceiling and glow textures